 KingCrip Productions is an ever-shifting collective of amateur video artists

 who create activist-oriented videos.
-KingCrip's two founders are Melisa Brittain & Danielle Peers
+KingCrip's two founders are Melisa Brittain and Danielle Peers

 who create activist-oriented videos.
-KingCrip's two founders are Melisa Brittain & Danielle Peers
+KingCrip's two founders are Melisa Brittain and Danielle Peers

-Melisa BrittainMelisa lives, teaches and creates collaborative video art in Edmonton, Alberta.
-As co-founder of KingCrip Productions, they have co-directed, edited and produced four videos that have screened at international film festivals, and at activist, arts and academic events across North America.
+Melisa BrittainMelisa (they/them) lives, teaches and creates collaborative video art in Edmonton, Alberta.
+As co-founder of KingCrip Productions, they have co-directed, edited and produced four videos that have screened at international film festivals, and at activist, arts, and academic events across North America.
 They also collaborated with Lucas Crawford on the short video Elephant in the Room (4:36, 2012).
-A scholar by trade, Melisa learned video making through hands-on experimentation with KingCrip collaborators, and with the help of local video and media arts organizations: FAVA (Film and Video Arts Society Alberta of Alberta) and the Intermedia Research Studio (Dept. of Sociology, University of Alberta).
-Melisa uses video as an extension of critical thought to expose normative ideas, images and identities, and to document creative modes of resistance.
+A scholar by trade, Melisa learned video making through hands-on experimentation with KingCrip collaborators, and with the help of local video and media arts organizations: FAVA (Film and Video Arts Society of Alberta) and the Intermedia Research Studio (University of Alberta).
+Melisa uses video as an extension of critical thought to expose normative ideas, images, and identities, and to document creative modes of resistance.

 |